#20-31 "Enemy of the State" & "Agent of S.H.I.E.L.D." (2004-2005)

 in Wolverine: Enemy of the State and Wolverine:

-all out SHIELD Vs Hydra is the backdrop for bloody romp for two of
+all out S.H.I.E.L.D. versus Hydra war is the backdrop for a bloody romp for two of

 Marvel's most dangerous warriors.
 Millar crafts a pretty good plot